rmsk2/rustpwman/README.md

 This allows to load the contents of a (text-)file into an entry.
 The current contents of the entry is overwritten.

+## The Queue menu

+In version 2.2.0 the notion of an entry queue has been introduced to `rustpwman`.
+The idea behind this is that at certain times it is known beforehand that several entries of the password file will be needed to complete a task.
+Without this feature several copy and paste operations including switching to another application are necessary to retrieve the desired information.
+Using the entry queue allows password file entries to be marked for being retrieved **in addition** to the currently selected entry when performing a
+`Copy to clipboard` or `Quit and print` operation.
+After this operation is completed the queue is emptied.

+### Add to queue

+Use this menu entry to mark the currently selected password file entry for being retrieved when a `Copy to clipboard` or `Quit and print` operation occurs.

+### Show queue

+Select this menu entry to view a list of currently queued password file entries.

+### Clear queue

+Via this menu entry the queue can be emptied.

 # A note about using the clipboard

 It has to be noted that copying and pasting text in its most basic form is not possible in a terminal window while the cursive application is running.
 This in turn is probably